jonathansick/blog.jonathansick.ca/_posts/tumblr/2012-05-17-better-with-a-beard.md

 title: Better with a beard
 tags:
 ---
-Better with a beardThey make a compelling argument.
+They make a compelling argument.